-As usual, we had great April testing conditions with a mix of winter temperatures, spring corn and even a little fresh pow—all spread out on a fully operational 360-degree volcano.
-This year we tested only brand new and substantially updated models to keep our footprint a little more contained—this was still a lot of boots for men and women, in five categories: Frontside, All-Mountain Traditional, All-Mountain Walk, All-Mountain Freeride and Backcountry.
+This year we tested only brand new, substantially updated and previous Gold Medal models to keep our testing footprint a little more contained—though this was still a lot of boots for men and women, in five categories: Frontside, All-Mountain Traditional, All-Mountain Walk, All-Mountain Freeride and Backcountry.

 Our typical test day was not unlike the typical spring freeski day at Mt.
 Bachelor--sun dialing.
 We'd migrate east to the lower elevation, east-facing slopes accessed from Mt.
 Bachelor's newest lift, Cloudchaser, to harvest the earliest ripening corn, unless there was a temperature inversion and then we'd head higher up, to east-facing Cow's Face off the Summit chair.
 Often, the backside's long and wind-sculpted backside made for perfect corn skiing and boot testing earlier than expected, as the quarter-pipe-like right sides of the south facing shots catch a lot of early morning sunshine.
 When the backside began to get cooked, it was time to swap out to a fresh test boot and focus some forgotten north-facing runs of virgin corduroy near the Outback chairlift, low on the hill, and for late day testing we'd migrate off the top to the north facing Serengetti for the last patches just flashing off in perfect corn fashion.